ifeoluwak/react-native-vertical-status-progress/README.md

 ## Troubleshooting

-If you encounter any issues while using the `react-native-vertical-status-progress` component, please check the [issues](https://github.com/your-repo/react-native-vertical-status-progress/issues) section on GitHub.
+If you encounter any issues while using the `react-native-vertical-status-progress` component, please check the [issues](https://github.com/ifeoluwak/react-native-vertical-status-progress/issues) section on GitHub.
 You can also open a new issue if you don't find a solution to your problem.

-## Changelog

-See the [changelog](CHANGELOG.md) for a history of changes to this component.

 ## Contributing